 Wilderness First Responder

-WILDERNESS FIRST RESPONDER (WFR)
+WILDERNESS FIRST RESPONDER (WFR) for search and rescue

 COMPLETION GRADES: Successful completion with certification is based on 100% attendance, 100% completion of skills assessment, active participation in lectures and scenarios, and 80% on a final exam.